EXCLUSIVE-Petrobras mulls insiders to fill key management vacancies -sources

 By Sabrina Valle and Marta Nogueira

-RIO DE JANEIRO, April 15 (Reuters) - Incoming Petrobras CEO Joaquim Silva e Luna has endorsed four members of the company's executive team to head up key divisions of the business, people with knowledge of the matter said on Thursday.
+RIO DE JANEIRO, April 15 (Reuters) - Incoming Petrobras CEO Joaquim Silva e Luna, an army veteran with no oil experience, has endorsed four career executives to head up key company divisions rather than bringing in more outsiders, people with knowledge of the matter said on Thursday.

 The board of directors of Petroleo Brasileiro SA Petr4.SA, as Brazil's state-controlled company is formally known, meets on Friday to vote on the new division heads, the company said.
 The board is also expected to officially confirm Luna as CEO.